MongoEngine/django-mongoengine/README.rst

 THIS IS UNSTABLE PROJECT, IF YOU WANT TO USE IT - FIX WHAT YOU NEED

-Right now we're targeting to get things working on Django 3.0 and 4.0;
+Right now we're targeting to get things working on Django 4.2;

 WARNING: This project is not in good state, and is likely to break with django updates.
 It's better to use raw mongoengine.

-Working / Django 3.0-4.0
+Working / Django 3.2-4.2
 ------------------------

 * [ok] sessions